Buncombe County, North Carolina: History

-In December, 1792 and April 1793, John Dillard was a Commissioner in a local political dispute of determining where the county seat of Buncombe County should be located.
-It was provided in an act creating Buncombe County that a committee of five persons be appointed for the selection of the site.
-A dispute arose between two factions of Buncombe County residents on opposite sides of the Swannanoa River, one faction pressing for the county seat to be north of Swannanoa, which is now the center of Asheville, and the other faction demanding it to be at a place south of Swannanoa River which later became known as the "Steam Saw Mill Place" and which is now the southern part of the City of Asheville.
+In December 1792 and April 1793, the county seat of Buncombe came under dispute.
+Commissioner John Dillard assisted with the resolution.
+The original documentation for the creation of Buncombe County proposed a committee of five persons to select the county seat.
+A dispute arose between two factions of Buncombe County residents on opposite sides of the Swannanoa River, one faction pressing for the county seat to be north of Swannanoa, which is now the center of Asheville, and the other faction demanding it to be at a place south of Swannanoa River, which later became known as the "Steam Saw Mill Place", and is now the southern part of the city of Asheville.

-Buncombe County was organized by European Americans after the Revolutionary War in the home of Col. William Davidson, a cousin of William Lee Davidson and elected as the county's first state senator.
-The first meeting of the county government took place in April 1792 in Col. Davidson's barn (located on the present-day Biltmore Estate).

-At first, deeds were recorded in Morganton, the nearest county seat.
-This was inconvenient for residents as roads were poor.
-In December 1792 seven men met to select a courthouse location for the county.
+In December 1792, seven men met to select a courthouse location for the county.
+The desire was to have a courthouse closer to the community than Morganton, the closest place to record deeds at the time, due to the travel to Morganton being so laborious.
 The first courthouse was built at the present-day Pack Square site in Asheville.

-The county was formed in 1791 from parts of Burke and Rutherford counties.
-It was named for Edward Buncombe, a colonel in the American Revolutionary War, who was captured at the Battle of Germantown.
-The large county originally extended to the Tennessee line.